jatolentino/Django-CRM/crm/README.md

     python manage.py migrate
     python manage.py runserver
     ```
-    Verify: Go to `http://127.0.0.1:8000/leads/user/` choose a user and check the options down below for organizer(set to True as default) and agent. <br>
+    Verify: Go to `http://127.0.0.1:8000/admin/leads/user/` choose a user and check the options down below for organizer(set to True as default) and agent.
     >Only users set to be organizers can create and see all agents available <br>
-    >User which are agents can only see the agent which is assigned to them
+    >Users which are agents can only see the agent which is assigned to them. <br>
+    >Sometimes there might be an error in makemigrations, so either delete the database: dbsqlite3, or delete the init files: 0001_initial.py, etc.

 ### 39 Render the tabs that agents/organizer should only see
-    >In this case, organizers can see the right left tabs: Agents & Leads and agents can see only Leads<br>
+    >In this case, organizers can see the correct left tabs: Agents & Leads, and agents can see only Leads<br>

 - Edit the registration/navbar.html file
     ```html